Guidance

 Appropriate penalties

 The financial penalties we issue under the regulations must be appropriate.
-In other words, they must be effective, proportionate and dissuasive.
-This means our penalties will:
+This means they must:

-• remove any financial gain or competitive benefit of non-compliance
+• remove financial gain or competitive benefit from the non-compliance

-HMRC do not issue penalties to raise money.
+HMRC does not issue penalties to raise money.

-We may issue a penalty or start a criminal investigation for any breach, even if it’s the first.
-We will decide in each case whether it will be a civil or criminal matter.
-If you continue not to comply HMRC may decide that a criminal investigation is a more appropriate response.
+We can issue a penalty or start a criminal investigation for any breach, even if it’s the first.
+We will decide if it’s a civil or criminal matter.
+If you continue not to comply, we can start a criminal investigation against you.

-Our approach must be consistent, but must also be sensitive to the circumstances and behaviours in each case.
+Our approach must be consistent, but sensitive to the circumstances and behaviours in each case.

 Who we can apply measures to